MQThai/Storytimes/README.md

 # Storytimes

 ## What Is It
-In Storytimes, you can write stories here based off prompts or sit back and enjoy the work of others.
+In Storytimes, you can write stories to improve your writing skills based off prompts and get feedback from others.
+Or you can sit back and enjoy the work of others.

 ## Technologies Used
 * Django